EUMETNET/meteogate-documentation/docs/3-publishing-data.md

 ### Discovery Metadata

-Discovery metadata enables users to find, understand, and access datasets through MeteoGate, WIS 2.0 Global Discovery Catalogue (GDC), and other interoperable tools.
+Discovery metadata describes a dataset in a way that makes it discoverable, understandable, and accessible through MeteoGate, the WIS 2.0 Global Discovery Catalogue, and related services.
+It provides the contextual information users and systems need in order to find relevant data and determine how it can be accessed.

 See [Data Explorer](https://explorer.meteogate.eu) and [Global Discovery Catalogue](../references/) for discovery metadata examples.